 Firearms In The United States

 Nobody is sure of exactly how many firearms are in circulation.
 This stems from a long history of no regulations on firearm ownership.
-In Gun Facts, we rely on the estimates presented in Targeting Guns, which used estimates from before the creation of the federal Bureau of Alcohol, Tobacco and Firearms (BATF) augmented with their annual Firearms Commerce Reports.
-We have continued that approach in our own estimates.
+In Gun Facts, we rely on multiple academic resources.

 2,500,500 or 235,700 defensive gun uses (DGU)?